-Who When Part Form Every Registered person under GST Before movement of goods Fill Part A Form GST EWB-01 Registered person is consignor or consignee (mode of transport may be owned or hired) or is recipient of goods of goods Fill Part B Form GST EWB-01

-Registered person is consignor or consignee and goods are handed over to transporter of goods Fill Part B The registered person shall furnish the information relating to the transporter in Part B of Form GST EWB-01 Transporter of goods Before movement of goods Generate e-way bill on basis of information shared by the registered person in Part A of FORM GST EWB-01 An unregistered person under GST and recipient is registered - If the goods are transported for a distance of fifty kilometers or less, within the same State/Union territory from the place of business of the consignor to the place of business of the transporter for further transportation, the supplier or the transporter may not furnish the details of conveyance in Part B of FORM GST EWB-01.
+Who When Part Form Every Registered person under GST Before movement of goods Fill Part A Form GST EWB-01 Registered person is consignor or consignee (mode of transport may be owned or hired) or is recipient of goods Before movement of goods Fill Part B Form GST EWB-01 Registered person is consignor or consignee and goods are handed over to transporter of goods Before movement of goods Fill Part B The registered person shall furnish the information relating to the transporter in Part B of Form GST EWB-01 Transporter of goods Before movement of goods Generate e-way bill on basis of information shared by the registered person in Part A of FORM GST EWB-01 An unregistered person under GST and recipient is registered C o m p l i a n c e to be done by Recipient as if he is the Supplier.
+If the goods are transported for a distance of fifty kilometers or less, within the same State/Union territory from the place of business of the consignor to the place of business of the transporter for further transportation, the supplier or the transporter may not furnish the details of conveyance in Part B of FORM GST EWB-01.
 If supply is made by air, ship or railways, then the information in Part A of FORM GST EWB-01 has to be filled in by the consignor or the recipient